G-Leme-C/g-leme-c/README.md

 <br/>
 <br/>

-#### I'm a full-stack developer (Mainly C#)
+#### I'm a back-end developer (Mainly C#)
 - 📍  Living in São Paulo, Brazil.
-- 💻 Working at: Luol Informática - A small business that develops software for retail.
+- 💻 Working at: Beta Learning - A software development company which is part of ClearSale.
 - 🏫 Just finished a Software Development and Analysis degree at FIAP University.

 #### Tech stuff that i'm familiar with: